mgampa30/FetchRewardsApplication/README.md

 This application processes receipts and calculates points based on specific criteria.
 It provides RESTful endpoints for receipt processing and points retrieval.

-Note: We can use lombok for model class to reduce boilerplate code unfortunately I have been getting issue with this in my eclipse.
+Note: We can use Lombok for the model class to reduce boilerplate code; however, I've been encountering issues with this in my Eclipse setup.

 ## Running the Application with Docker